cmbrandt/openmp-design-patterns/README.md

 Serial algorithm that uses explicit AVX2 SIMD instructions with dual accumulator variables to perform vectorized operations on eight subintervals per loop iteration.

 ##### <code> pi_13_vec_omp_simd.cxx </code>
-Serial algorithm that uses the OpenMP SIMD construct to direct the compiler to generate vector instruction for the loop.
+Serial algorithm that uses the OpenMP SIMD construct to direct the compiler to generate vector instructions for the loop.

 ##### <code> pi_14_parvec_omp_for_avx2.cxx </code>
 Parallel algorithm that uses the OpenMP Parallel construct for multithreading, along with explicit AVX2 SIMD instructions for vectorization.